 This latest tragedy reminds us that even with greater measures being taken to control the flow of pilgrims, the potential for disaster has not been wholly eradicated.

 Preparations for this year’s Hajj had already been marred by the collapse of a crane at the Grand Mosque, which killed more than 100 people.
 The tragedy came just over a week before the pilgrimage was set to get underway, and raised serious questions about the repercussions of rapid construction growth in Saudi Arabia.

-Pilgrimage has long served a simple desire to get away from home and has served as a mechanism for travel and tourism as well as for faith.
 The Hajj is one of the world’s largest faith gatherings, attracting increasing numbers of pilgrims in recent decades—from around 30,000 in the 1930s to more than 3 million in 2012.
 This is a striking case of an ancient religious practice transformed by modernity.
 In earlier times, the arduous journey to Mecca its dangers—many pilgrims perished crossing the deserts of Arabia or drowned in sea crossings—and the time it took restricted numbers considerably.

 From the 19th century onwards, better transport and health facilities greatly mitigated the dangers and diseases that afflicted mass gatherings.
 Along with the involvement of commercial agencies offering organised tours, this made the journey much safer and more predictable.

 Growing economic resources, especially oil, in many parts of the Muslim world also provided increasing numbers of people with the money to embark on pilgrimages.
 In recent years, an increase in the worldwide Muslim population and the perception that their faith is under attack from the “war on terror” have encouraged participation in this affirmation of a universal Muslim community.

 Most significant of all has been the inception of air travel, which enables Muslims from around the world to make the journey safely in a matter of hours rather than months.